-Any State Bar section or committee may initiate new legislation.
-Their proposal may be vetted among other relevant sections or committees for their review in advance of the Board of Governor's consideration.
+Any State Bar Section or committee may initiate a request for Board support of new legislation.
+Their proposals may be vetted among other relevant sections or committees for their review in advance of the Board of Governor's consideration.

 Proposals are then submitted to the Board during the fall preceding the beginning of the legislative session in January.
-If the Board endorses the proposal, the State Bar Lobbyist will guide the bill through the legislative process.
+If the Board endorses a proposal, the State Bar lobbyist will guide the bill through the legislative process.

-The basic public positions the Bar may take are: support or opposition, or no position if a bill is not sufficiently relevant to the Bar's mission to warrant taking a public position.
-The support or oppose position is limited to a relatively small number of bills in order to preserve the Bar's lobbying effectiveness and is reserved for bills which are seen as central to the interests of the Bar and which appear to have some viability in the Legislature.
+The basic public positions the Bar may take are: support or oppose, or no position if a bill is not sufficiently relevant to the Bar's mission.
+This process is limited to a relatively small number of bills in order to preserve the Bar's lobbying effectiveness; and is reserved for bills which are seen as central to the interests of the Bar and which appear to have some viability in the legislature.

 The State Bar's ability to maintain an effective legislative program is directly dependent upon its members continuing to devote their time and efforts to legislative analysis, and their active involvement in the legislative process.
-If you have questions regarding the State Bar's government affairs, contact Joe Hengemuehler.
+If you have questions regarding the State Bar's government affairs, email Joe Hengemuehler at email@example.com.

-As a courtesy to members during the current legislative session, the State Bar publishes Bar track, a weekly legislative newsletter tracking bills that could affect the legal profession in Arizona.
-To be added to the dirstibution list, email email@example.com.
+As a courtesy to members during each legislative session, the State Bar publishes Bar Track, a weekly legislative newsletter tracking bills that could affect the legal profession in Arizona.
+To be added to the distribution list, email firstname.lastname@example.org.